rcushen/cassandra/docs/Factor.md

 Sometimes, a factor may correspond directly to the conditional probability or marginal probability distributions of a node in a Bayesian Network.
 In this case, the values array represents a conditional probability distribution, in which the last dimensions corresponds to the node's variable domain, and the other dimensions correspond to the parent nodes' variable domains.
 And crucially, values in the last dimension sum to 1.

 But in other cases, factors may not correspond to any probability distribution.
-For example...
+For example, the unnormalised product of two factors is unlikely to correspond to any probability distribution.

+In my implementation, the values table is an N-dimensional array, which highlights the similarity to a probability distribution.
+However, there is an equivalent representation of the values as a 2-dimensional conditional probability table.
+I just find the N-dimensional array representation more intuitive.

 ## Operations